-The provision for income taxes is based on the estimated effective tax rate for the year, which differs from statutory rates due primarily to the utilization of operating loss carryovers, which for alternative minimum tax purposes, are limited to 90% of taxable income in any fiscal year.
-Net deferred tax assets at January 28, 2006 and April 29, 2006 were fully reserved.
+The provision for income taxes for the first nine months of fiscal 2006 is based on the estimated effective tax rate for the year, which differs from statutory rates due primarily to the utilization of operating loss carryovers, which for alternative minimum tax purposes, is limited to 90% of taxable income in any fiscal year.
+Net deferred tax assets at January 28, 2006 and October 28, 2006 were fully reserved.